 Generational Shifts in Lender Preferences

-Equifax data shows that Gen Z borrowers are diverging from traditional financing options, with more young people choosing credit unions for their auto loans.
-This shift is forcing traditional banks to compete more aggressively for younger borrowers.
+Industry research indicates that younger borrowers are increasingly exploring alternative financing options, with growing interest in credit unions for auto loans.
+This shift is encouraging traditional banks to compete more aggressively for younger borrowers.

 Technology Driving Faster Decisions